rmee/gradle-plugins/terraform/README.md

 # Terraform

-Provides access to `terraform`, the command line client of Terraform to manage cloud environments.
+Provides access to `terraform`, the command line cli of Terraform to manage cloud environments.

 ## Classpath